01 of 23

 How to Make Natural Green Dyes From Plants

 One of the most common colors in the plant world is green.
-Fortunately, nature gives us an abundance of plants that produce varying shades of green dyes to suit every taste.
+Fortunately, nature gives us an abundance of plants that can be used to produce enough varying shades of green dye to suit every taste.

-Learn how to create natural green dyes from plants and then use it to dye fibers and fabrics for your home, clothing and craft projects.
-And if you want to add some additional colors, learn how to create these dye colors from plants:Continue to 2 of 23 below.
+Learn how to create natural green dyes from plants and then use it to dye fibers and fabrics for your home, clothing, and craft projects.
+And if you want to add some additional colors, learn how to create other dye colors from plants:Continue to 2 of 23 below.

 02 of 23

 The artichoke that we love to eat is the globe artichoke, Cynara cardunculus var. scolymus, a perennial thistle native to Southern Europe around the Mediterranean.
-The purple flowers develop in a large head from an edible bud.
 We enjoy the fleshy lower portions of the bracts on the bud and the base, known as the "heart".
-The immature florets in the center of the bud is called the "choke" and are inedible in large buds.

 To create a green dye bath, the entire artichoke is used.
-Cut into pieces to help release the dye when boiled with water.Continue to 3 of 23 below.
+Cut the artichoke into pieces to help release the dye when boiled with water.Continue to 3 of 23 below.

 03 of 23

 The Black-eyed Susan, Rudbeckia hirta, is native to most of North America and makes a striking show during its summer blooming season.
-It has been cultivated for planting in gardens in most temperate zones.
-They are easy to grow and can be started from seed.
-Black-eyed Susan seeds are readily available in most garden centers or online.
+Cultivated for planting in gardens in most temperate zones, they are easy to grow and can be started from seed.

 Gather the leaves and stems of the plant to create a bright olive/apple green dye bath when boiled with water.Continue to 4 of 23 below.